- What is e-Health?

 - Scheduling (appointment management) allows appointing meetings and tracking appointments for today, this week, or this month.
 This feature allows selecting the date, time, and doctor, and any important notes you may need to document.
 Before saving the appointment, you can add procedures that will instantly create an invoice you can customize during the patient’s visit.

-- Reminders allow keeping existing clients coming back for annual exams, vaccinations, or other procedures thanks to efficient reminding system, which sends reminders via the US postal system, e-mail or SMS.
-This feature also allows creating custom reports for a future check-up, surgery follow-ups or vaccinations.
+- Reminders allow keeping existing clients coming back for annual exams, vaccinations, or other procedures thanks to an efficient reminder system, which sends reminders via the US postal system, e-mail, or SMS.
+This feature also allows creating custom reports for a future check-up, surgery follow-ups, or vaccinations.

-- Inventory and Procedures gives the doctors access to their storage balance and lets them manage the medication inventory.
+- Inventory and Procedures give the doctors access to their storage balance and let them manage the medication inventory.
 Integration with the special printer allows printing the labels for prescribed medications.

 - Preset document forms allow easy procedure documentation and medicine prescription.
 Documents & images pre-populated folders are set up in separate categories, such as Lab Results, X-Rays, Ultrasounds, Clinical Images, Previous Medical Records, E-Mail Correspondence, Referral Reports, Invoices.